6ofHertz/algopharm/PROJECT_OVERVIEW.md

 ### Our Solution

-PillPulse addresses these challenges with a modern, responsive web application built on React and TypeScript.
+Apotheke addresses these challenges with a modern, responsive web application built on React and TypeScript.
 The system features:

 1. **Barcode-Driven Workflow**: Instantly retrieve medication details by scanning, with fallback manual search for non-barcoded items